 Tackling cancer inequality: Macmillan’s partnership with the Farming Community Network

-The project addresses the unique challenges these communities face.
-It focuses on the specific barriers to care that they encounter.
+The project focuses on the unique challenges these communities face.

-We are working with the Farming Community Network.
-They have special knowledge of rural communities.
-We will combine their expertise with our support for people living with cancer.
-This support is available across all four nations of the UK.
+We are working with the Farming Community Network to combine their expertise with our support for people living with cancer across the UK.

 Macmillan understands that cancer affects many parts of people's lives.
 In rural areas, many businesses are family-owned.
 These businesses hire local people, so the community feels the impact of cancer.

-- Farmers are at risk for some types of cancer.
-This includes skin cancer, prostate cancer, and cancers from exposure to harmful substances.
+- Farmers are at higher risk for certain cancers.
+Including skin cancer, prostate cancer, and cancers from exposure to harmful substances.

 - Living in a rural area makes you 5% less likely to survive a cancer diagnosis.

-Dr Jude McCann, Chief Executive Officer of The Farming Community Network said:
+As Dr Jude McCann, Chief Executive Officer of The Farming Community Network explains:

-What are the common inequalities when it comes to accessing cancer care?
+What are the issues when it comes to accessing cancer care?

-From conversations FCN has had with the farming community, they found common themes about inequalities in accessing cancer care.
-These include:
+From conversations with the farming community, common themes about inequalities in accessing cancer care. include:

-- A lack of time to get off-farm or to seek health check-ups.
+- A lack of time to get off-farm to get health check-ups.

 - People often view aches, pains, or other physical changes (that could potentially be signs of cancer) as 'just part of the job.'

-- The 'culture' of farming – feeling embarrassed or not wanting to discuss their health.
+- The 'culture' of farming – feeling embarrassed or not wanting to discuss health.

 - A lack of knowledge of the support services that may be available.